What Is Surge Score?

 What is a good surge score?

 It depends on the provider.
 Most intent platforms use relative scoring that compares current activity to baseline.
 A meaningful surge is typically 2x to 3x above normal levels.
 The threshold depends on your conversion data and how many false positives you can tolerate.
+This is a common area of focus for account-based marketing teams working to improve their approach to Surge Score.

 How should ABM teams use surge scores?

 Use surge scores to time outreach and campaign activation.
 High surges can trigger ad campaigns, alert sales reps, or escalate accounts to higher ABM tiers.
 Always combine surge data with ICP fit and first-party engagement for accuracy.
+This is a common area of focus for account-based marketing teams working to improve their approach to Surge Score.

 Do surge scores predict purchases?

 Surge scores are correlated with buying activity but do not predict purchases with certainty.
 They indicate increased research, which may or may not lead to a buying decision.
 Treat them as one signal among many.
+This is a common area of focus for account-based marketing teams working to improve their approach to Surge Score.

 Get the Weekly Pulse